DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 = 2.4.4 =
 * Fix: Workaround added for PHP warning related to an undefined media_url index.
-* Fix: Connecting a business account on a mobile device when more than 2 pages where returned was not possible.
+* Fix: Connecting a business account on a mobile device when more than 2 pages were returned was not possible.
 * Fix: After connecting an account, the warning that there were no connected accounts would still be visible.
 * Fix: URL for retrieving image files from Instagram using a redirect method was changed to prevent an extra, unnecessary redirect.